 Many people get their health insurance through their employers.
 But if your employer doesn’t offer health insurance, or if you’re unemployed or self-employed, you'll still need a health plan.
 That’s where individual insurance comes in.
-You shop, purchase, enroll, and pay for it yourself.
-Despite its name, you can purchase individual insurance for your family, not just for yourself.
+You shop for, purchase, and enroll in a plan, and then pay for your monthly premiums yourself.
+Despite its name, you can purchase individual insurance for your entire family, not just for yourself.

 There are three major factors to consider when shopping for a health plan:

-Premera can help you decide which plan is best for you, learn whether you qualify for financial help with your health plan costs, and help you buy a plan.
-Call us at 800-508-4722 with any questions.
+Premera can help you decide which plan is best for you, and learn whether you qualify for financial help with your health plan costs.
+We can also help you buy a plan.
+Call at

 You’ve probably heard the terms bronze, silver, and gold plans.
 These terms refer to how much you’ll pay.
 They don’t refer to the benefits in a plan and they don’t rate the quality of the medical care you’ll receive.

 There are three important kinds of costs to consider: